iankorf/MCB185-2023/Unit0/README.md

 ### Windows Subsystem for Linux ###

 The official Microsoft solution for running Linux is called the Windows Subsystem for Linux (WSL).
 There are two types of WSL, Type 1 and Type 2.
 Type 1 is older.
 It is also compatible with virtual machines like VirtualBox.
-If you want to run both WSL and VBox on the same machine, you should use WSL Type 1.
+If you want to run both WSL and VirtualBox on the same machine, you should use WSL Type 1.

 If you want to be more up-to-date, then use WSL Type 2.
 Unfortunately, installing WSL2 will stop VirtualBox from running.
-You can have WSL2 and VBox on the same computer, but not running at the same time; you will have to edit some settings and restart to switch between the two.
+You can have WSL2 and VirtualBox on the same computer, but not running at the same time; you will have to edit some settings and restart to switch between the two.
 This is a pain, so don't do it.

 The upside of WSL is that it is the official Microsoft product.
 Most of the time it works great.
 It uses less resources than a VM, so your actual and